ks465/yii2-utils/documents/components-jalali.md

 #Jalali and JalaliX Classes
-Documentation Edition: 1.0-970820
+Documentation Edition: 1.1-980218
-Class Version: 3.2.4-970816
+Class Version: 3.3.1-980217

 Jalali class is an attempt to use astronomical calculations of Khayyam and keep the interface as similar as possible to `PHP::date()` function.

 Jalali has two main public methods:

 1. `Jalali::date()` which by accepting format and timestamp returns a date string.
 1. `Jalali::mktime()` which accepts elements of date and time and returns timestamp integer.

+Other useful methods with most usage are:

+1. `getTimestampFromString()` Convert arbitrary date string to a timestamp
+1. `standardize()` Rewrite arbitrary date string into a well-formatted one

-1. Other public methods, show output based on the last static usage of any of the above methods:
+Other public methods, show output based on the last static usage of any of the above methods:

    + `date()` This is a clone of the internal php function date().
    + `dayName()` Returns names of the weekday in full
    + `dayOfWeek()` Get number of days from starting of the current week